srishtik111/HeartDiseasePredictionModel/README.md

 # Heart Disease Prediction Model

-I have created a  machine learning model which will predict that a person is having heart disease or not.
+I have created a  machine learning model for  heart disease prediction .

 I have used kaggle dataset for training my model .